 But these headline numbers obscure significant variation.
 Organizations implementing agentic AI report returns ranging from 3x to 6x their investment within the first year—but this means some companies see minimal returns or losses.
 In HR specifically, Gloat's research suggests agents can reduce human effort by 40-50%, with talent sourcing savings reaching 70%.
 But achieving these results requires substantial upfront investment in implementation, integration, and change management.

-Daniel Park, a talent technology consultant who has advised 23 companies on AI recruiting implementations, shared his framework for realistic ROI assessment: "Start with your current cost per hire.
-Now subtract the software licensing cost, divided by hires per year.
-Subtract the implementation cost, amortized over three years.
-Subtract the ongoing maintenance and oversight cost.
-Subtract the training cost.
-What's left is your actual savings—if the tool delivers what it promises."
-He paused.
-"Most companies skip this exercise.
-They focus on the vendor's best-case scenario and are shocked when reality falls short."
+BCG's 2025 AI ROI Framework offers a realistic assessment approach: start with current cost per hire.
+Subtract software licensing cost, divided by hires per year.
+Subtract implementation cost, amortized over three years.
+Subtract ongoing maintenance and oversight cost.
+Subtract training cost.
+What's left is actual savings—if the tool delivers what it promises.
+Most organizations skip this exercise, according to BCG's research.
+They focus on vendor best-case scenarios and are shocked when reality falls short.

 Part III: The Candidate Experience Black Box